-Alfalfa has been subjected to a lot of chemical analysis, as the plant is a very important general animal feed, numerous and involved chemical analyses have been conducted on the plant-measuring its chemical constituents and nutritive values among other variables.
-These test have shown that alfalfa contains a variety of chemicals aside from the saponins, biochemically the plant is rich in fiber, it contains a variety of proteins, different fats, and is also very rich in many different types of essential minerals - including among others, the essential mineral calcium, and other essential minerals like the phosphorus and iron, the plant also contains many organic acids, it is also rich in the vitamin K, and contains trace amounts of the vitamin C, the plant also has a variety of plant pigments, aside from chlorophyll, and other essential pigments.
+Alfalfa has been subjected to a lot of chemical analysis, as the herb is a very important general animal feed, numerous and involved chemical analyses have been conducted on the herb - measuring its chemical constituents and nutritive values among other variables.
+These test have shown that alfalfa contains a variety of chemicals aside from the saponins, biochemically the herb is rich in fiber, it contains a variety of proteins, different fats, and is also very rich in many different types of essential minerals - including among others, the essential mineral calcium, and other essential minerals like the phosphorus and iron, this herb also contains many organic acids, it is also rich in the vitamin K, and contains trace amounts of the vitamin C, the herb also has a variety of plant pigments, aside from chlorophyll, and other essential pigments.
 None of these chemicals are very important as therapeutic agents by themselves, even while some of these compounds do act out some important physiological roles in the body, which is to say, that while they are essential or vital to many processes in the body, at the quantities in which they are present in the herb - they are of no value as herbal medicine.
 If you like the taste of alfalfa sprouts in fresh salads, they are refreshing and generally harmless, so you can eat them, at least in moderation.

 The inclusion of the warning "in moderation" has an excellent basis as far as the consumption of alfalfa is concerned.
 Results from studies carried out since the year 1981, suggest irreversible blood abnormalities (pancytopenia) can be often develop in human beings who ingest large quantities of the alfalfa seeds.
 These alarming results are supported by the finding of subsequent studies carried out on monkeys fed entirely on alfalfa seeds and sprouts - these results indicate that dangerous conditions such as systemic lupus erythematosus (SLE), which is an often fatal inflammatory connective tissue disease, can develop in the animals tested.
 Furthermore, the ingestion of large quantities of alfalfa tablets by individuals already suffering from clinically inactive SLE may be dangerous, as the condition can be reactivated in them.
 Alfalfa contains a non-protein amino acid like compound, called the L-canavanine, this compound may be the likely agent that brings on the blood abnormalities and it may also be the agent responsible for inducing or reactivating dormant SLE in individuals already affected or susceptible to the condition.
 People who are predisposed to developing SLE must always be extremely cautious about consuming any herbal product made from alfalfa, for this reason moderation in consuming is the best policy as susceptible individuals and those at risk may not always be aware of their vulnerability.